amper5and/node-google-voice/readme.md

 	* You only have to get your `rnr_se` once, because it doesn't appear to change.
 However, if something does stop working in node-google-voice and you are manually supplying the `rnr_se`, first check that your `rnr_se` hasn't changed.
 	* Internally, the `RNR_SE` is only required by GV for POST requests
 	* If you supply `rnr_se`, you will save node-google-voice one extra HTTP request on first authentication.
 If you don't supply it, node-google-voice will make an attempt to get it automatically and store it in `Client.config.rnr_se`.
-If it fails, a `GET_RNRSE_ERROR` error will occur.
 * `authToken` (String, optional) - a Google ClientLogin authentication token.
 If login fails using this token, node-google-voice will obtain a new ClientLogin authentication token and store it in `Client.config.authToken`.
+	* Note: As of April 20, 2012, [ClientLogin has been deprecated](https://developers.google.com/accounts/docs/AuthForInstalledApps).
+As it continues to work for now, node-google-voice will continue to rely on it.
+I will be investigating other unobtrusive authentication schemes to use with Google Voice.
+Please report any authentication problems in the issue tracker.

 ### client.getRNRSE(callback)
 Allows you to retrieve the unique RNR_SE identifier associated with a GV account. `callback` takes the form of `function(error, rnrse)`.
 Running this also places the retrieved RNRSE into `client.config.rnr_se`.